-Judge by the heart, not height
+Judge by the Heart, not Height

-In his book, “The Individual, Marriage, and the Family.”
-Lloyd Saxton gives some additional psychological reasons for the mating gradient.
+In his book “The Individual, Marriage, and the Family,” Lloyd Saxton gives some additional psychological reasons for the mating gradient.

 He notes, “The adolescent male, who has been conditioned to be submissive to females during childhood and even in early adolescence, is expected to assume the adult masculine role of dominance in male-female relations.
-During childhood his mother and his generally female teachers are dominant figures.
-In early adolescence his female contemporaries are bigger and more aggressive than he.”
+During childhood, his mother and his generally female teachers are dominant figures.
+In early adolescence, his female contemporaries are bigger and more aggressive than he.”

 Saxton continues, “By mid-adolescence, however, the male has passed the female in physical size and strength.
 In his dating and mate selection processes, he is now expected to assume a dominant role, reflecting his new status as an adult.
-Thus the tendency of the male to prefer females who are smaller and younger.”
+Thus, the tendency of the male to prefer females who are smaller and younger.”

-In this day of male-female equality, some may questions whether or not the above still does or should occur.
+In this day of male-female equality, some may question whether or not the above still does or should occur.
 But before we cast stones for these trends on the male sector, we must realize that women, particularly young women, tend to promote the male dominance phenomena by following the mating gradient sometimes more rigidly than males.

-For example in one study by Landis and Landis, 83 percent of the women stated they preferred husbands with more education than themselves.
+For example, in one study by Landis and Landis, 83 percent of the women stated they preferred husbands with more education than themselves.
 Furthermore, demographic data suggests that in first marriages, approximately 85 percent of the husbands are older than their wives.
 And it is my own observation that 90-95 percent of wives are shorter than their husband.

 All of these trends may have some rationale.
 But the one that would appear to have the least significance on the stability or satisfaction of a marriage would be the height factor.
 Why do husbands have to be taller than wives?